Targeted support proposals to take effect by 'year-end/early next year', FCA says

-Speaking in a joint podcast with The Pensions Regulator (TPR), Trost emphasised that the consultation on targeted support, which is approaching its close, is especially relevant for trustees, as if this new service goes live, it will “really change” what’s available to scheme members in the market.
+Speaking in a joint podcast with The Pensions Regulator (TPR), Trost said that the consultation on targeted support, which is approaching its close, is especially relevant for trustees, as if this new service goes live, it will “really change” what’s available to scheme members in the market.

 Adding to this, TPR interim director of pensions reform, Patrick Coyne, highlighted government data showing over 14 million people are under-saving and warned that millions could be “drifting toward an uncertain retirement,” stressing the system must deliver real value while guiding people into the retirement pathway right for them.

-With the consultation closing soon, both Trost and Coyne urged trustees to respond to the Targeted Support proposals.
+With the consultation closing soon, both Trost and Coyne urged trustees to respond to the targeted support proposals.

 In particular, Coyne said that with targeted support becoming a new kind of regulated activity, trustees should respond to the consultation with examples of the support they wish to provide within the existing framework, especially ready-made in-scheme benefits, to find out if this could be delivered themselves or with an FCA-authorised partner.